-But, as Neil Lennon was at pains to point out , all is not lost and three weeks from now Celtic could be sitting second in the group if they can overcome Milan - by no means unrealistic - as long as Barcelona do them a favour by beating Ajax.
+But, as , all is not lost and three weeks from now Celtic could be sitting second in the group if they can overcome Milan - by no means unrealistic - as long as Barcelona do them a favour by beating Ajax.

 That might leave them needing something from the final match at Camp Nou, but at the very least they would be guaranteed third spot.